-- Fill out and attach this lead based paint disclosure form to the lease agreement.
+- Fill out and attach this lead-based paint disclosure form to the lease agreement.

-- Provide additional records or reports about the presence or hazards of any known lead based paint in the unit.
+- Provide additional records or reports about the presence or hazards of any known lead-based paint in the unit.
 For multi-unit buildings with common areas, this includes information from building-wide evaluations.

 Optional Disclosures & Addendums (Recommended)

-|Shared Utilities Arrangements – for rental units with shared utilities, it is recommended to disclose the specifics of how they are shared, and how each party’s bill is calculated, so that tenants have a reasonable expectation of what they owe each month.|
+|Shared Utilities Arrangements.||For rental units with shared utilities, a landlord should disclose the specifics of how they are shared, and how each party’s bill is calculated.
+Providing this information to tenants will give them a reasonable expectation of what they owe each month.|

 |Smoking.||Inform tenants of designated smoking areas to not interfere with other tenants’ enjoyment of the premises.|